 One of the main points of focus in my prenatal strength training programming is to avoid excessive arching through the lower back.
 A C-curve through the lumbar spine is necessary to get your baby into an optimal alignment for labour and delivery, however if it becomes too pronounced it can become incredibly uncomfortable for mom during pregnancy and actually hinder the movement of the baby moving down during labour.

 Movements like squatting, glute bridges, and hip thrusts can be excellent for encouraging movement through the pelvis, while helping to increase the stability through your lower back.
 Win, win.

-I love when my prenatal clients wear heart rate monitors during their training sessions and we can test this principle firsthand.
-Most of the time, they’re hitting 140bpm near the end of their warmup.
-Their breathing has deepened, they’re keeping conversation, just starting to sweat, and most importantly, feeling fab.
+I love when my prenatal clients wear heart rate monitors during their training sessions, and we can test this principle firsthand.
+Most of the time, they’re hitting 140bpm near the end of their warm-up.
+Breathing has deepened, they’re keeping conversation, just starting to sweat, and most importantly, feeling fab.

 The cause for concern with too high a heart rate has to do with the muscles pulling all the oxygen and not enough going to the fetus.
 This is a legitimate concern.
 However, the 140bpm guidelines come from outdated research, which was understandably cautious.